adam-p/markdown-here/README.md

 ### Gmail

-Works well.
-Some styling (like background colors; maybe all styling?) is lost when viewing a from-markdown email.
+Rendering works well.
+Some styling (like background colors; maybe all styling?) is lost when viewing a from-Markdown email.
 (But not when sending such an email.
 For example, sending from Gmail to Hotmail retains styles.)

 May be that all styles are getting stripped?

+Undo works to revert.

 ### Hotmail

-Works very well.
+Rendering works very well.
+Undo doesn't work.

 ### Yahoo

 Works okay.
 Paragraphs get turned into `<div>`, so they don't separate properly.
 This occurs both for email sent and received.

+Undo doesn't work.

-## Roadmap
+## Next Steps

+* Add a revert command.
+Undo works fairly well for Gmail, but it often undoes more than just the Markdown conversion -- often a few keystrokes also disappear.
+And it only works for Gmail.

 * Make replies not busted.